sciapp/gr/lib/grm/grplot/README.md

 This plot type converts the data into a three-dimensional line plot.
 The data points inside the three-dimensional space are connected through polylines.

-The expected data are three columns containing the x, y and z data.
+The expected data are three columns containing the x-, y- and z-data.

 # scatter